Mickey the Detective

 Mickey the Detective is a 1928 silent short film in Larry Darmour's Mickey McGuire series starring a young Mickey Rooney.
-Directed by Albert Herman, the two-reel short was released to theaters in 1928 by Universal Pictures.
+Directed by Albert Herman, the two-reel short was released to theaters in 1928 by FBO.

 Plot

 Mickey and the Scorpions starts his own detective agency.
 Stinkie Davis kidnaps Mickey's Kid Brudder and hides him in a box headed for a science professor.
 Mickey and the gang catch up with Mickey's brother, but soon get into a fight with Stinkie and his pals.
 The kids use some of the Professor's bombs as ammunition; these bombs just so happen to contain chemicals similar to laughing gas, and they literally make the kids high as a kite.
 Stinkie finally throws a high explosive bomb, which lands in the mouth of Buster, the Scorpions' dog.
 The bomb is set to go off at a certain time of the day.
 Wanting to avoid getting blown up, the kids are forced to avoid Buster at all costs.